SofiaKung/SofiaKung/README.md

 I am a data analyst based in Singapore.
 I have worked for Lazada, PwC and Atome (BNPL).

-Now I am taking a break to work towards becoming a front-end developer.
+I am now taking a quarter gap-year to self-learn web development, working towards being able to build a web app for my own app ideas.

 - 🔭 I’m currently working on an e-book highlight organiser web app
 - 🌱 I’m currently learning Next.js and React